Construction Standards and Resources

 - Clarification of house foundation/basement excavation; Fall protection requirements.
 (February 1, 1996).

-Consensus Standards and Recommendations from other Professional Organizations
+National Consensus Standards and Recommendations from Other Professional Organizations

 Note: These are NOT OSHA regulations.
 However, they do provide guidance from their originating organizations related to worker protection.

 - ANSI/ASSE A10.32, Personal Fall Protection Used in Construction and Demolition Operations.
 Establishes performance criteria for personal fall protection equipment and systems in construction and demolition and provides guidelines, recommendations for their use and inspection.